Madrassas in Pakistan: Jihadi recruitment

 A 2008 US diplomatic cable expressed alarm that Saudi Arabian-financed madrassas were fostering "religious radicalism" in "previously moderate regions of Pakistan" as children from impoverished families were sent to isolated madrassas, and once there often recruited for "martyrdom operations".

 “Graduates” of the madrassas are supposedly either retained as teachers for the next generation of recruits, or are sent to a sort-of postgraduate school for jihadi training.
 “Teachers at the madrassa appear to make the decision,” of where the students go next, “based on their read of the child’s willingness to engage in violence and acceptance of jihadi culture versus his utility as an effective proponent of Deobandi or Ahl-e-Hadith ideology/recruiter.”

 The spring break for Pakistani Madrassas is one of the key factors in the beginning of the annual Afghanistan fighting season.

 All-female madrassas

 There are almost 2,000 registered Islamic religious schools for girls, educating almost a quarter of a million young women and providing more than half of the candidates sitting graduate-level exams every year.
-Oxford academic, Dr Masooda Bano has said that the madrassas gave women economic and social opportunities.
+However, radicalism is an issue.
+Dr. Masooda Bano of Economic and Social Research Council has said that lower middle class parents often send daughters aged 16 to 20 to madrassas as an alternative to a shrinking male oriented job market and to regulate social interaction before marriage.
+She has argued that female madrassas offer economic and social opportunities while reflecting the tension between traditional values and global influences that can further radicalise conservative beliefs.